Ilshidur/node-mercure/README.md

 [![NPM][npm-stats-badge]][npm-stats-url]

-*Note : this npm package has been **transfered** for a new project by the [initial owner](https://www.npmjs.com/~francois), which serves a totally different purpose.
+*Note: this npm package has been **transfered** for a new project by the [initial owner](https://www.npmjs.com/~francois), which serves a totally different purpose.
 This new version is an implementation of the [Mercure protocol](https://github.com/dunglas/mercure).
 The previous `mercure` package had 1 release (`0.0.1`) and served as a file downloader.
-You can still access it : https://www.npmjs.com/package/mercure/v/0.0.1.
+You can still access it: https://www.npmjs.com/package/mercure/v/0.0.1.
 Please make sure to **lock** this version in your `package.json` file, as the new versions will begin at `0.0.2` and will keep following the [semver versioning](https://semver.org).*

 ## TODOs

 * **CORS**
 * Hearthbeat mechanism (https://github.com/dunglas/mercure/pull/53)
 * Docker image (iso with official image)
-* Prometheus metrics exporter :
+* Prometheus metrics exporter:
   * Subscribers count
   * Events count / size (in Bytes), per publisher
   * Publishers IPs